iamchrissmith/iamchrissmith.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Chris smith, a software developer student at Turing School of Software and Design.
+Hi, I am Chris Smith, a software developer student at Turing School of Software and Design.

 My background includes experience as a small business owner, and a government and business technology manager.